 Scroll To See More Images

 “The visual album from Beyoncé reimagines the lessons of The Lion King for today’s young kings and queens in search of their own crowns,” Disney and Parkwood Entertainment said in a statement.

-“These timeless lessons are revealed and reflected through Black voices of today, now sitting in their own power,” the statement continues.
-“Black Is King is an affirmation of a grand purpose, with lush visuals that celebrate Black resilience and culture.
+The statement continued, “These timeless lessons are revealed and reflected through Black voices of today, now sitting in their own power.
+Black Is King is an affirmation of a grand purpose, with lush visuals that celebrate Black resilience and culture.
 The film highlights the beauty of tradition and Black excellence.”

 Who’s in Beyoncé’s Black Is King music videos?